dimanu-py/python-code-katas/README.md

 # :snake: Python Code Katas :snake:

 > [!NOTE]
 > All the code katas are solved using Python.
-Most of the katas are configured in a similar way, using pdm as package manager and python 3.12.
+Most of the katas are configured in a similar way, using uv as package manager and python 3.12.
 > Those katas that need extra or different configurations will have its specific instructions in the README file.

 [![Python](https://img.shields.io/badge/Python-3.12+-yellow?style=for-the-badge&logo=python&logoColor=white&labelColor=101010)](https://python.org)